-There’s something almost magical about coming up for air after the long winter months, hiding under the heavy blanket of seasonal depression.
-There is a part of me – even after 17 years of sobriety – that whispers ever-so-seductively every summer, that it might be acceptable to start drinking again.
+There is a part of me—even after seventeen years of sobriety—that whispers ever-so-seductively every summer that it might be acceptable to start drinking again.

 Here are some of the reasons I’ve come up with over the years.

-Sometimes I mourn the unawareness that drinking – for me – is a horrible idea, but there is very little about my drinking career I actually miss.
+Sometimes I mourn the fact that drinking—for me—is a horrible idea, but there is very little about my drinking career I actually miss.

 I do not miss hangovers or having to ask someone to walk me through the previous night’s events.
 I also appreciate waking up next to a man I recognize every morning, and knowing exactly where my car is parked.